Redocly/redocly-cli/RULES.md

 ### license-url
 License, if provided within `info` section must provide `url` field.

-### no-extra-fields
-By default, custom fields, not defined within OpenAPI specification can be included only using `x-` prefix.
-This rule enforces such policy.

 ### no-unused-schemas
 It might be a bad sign if some of the schemas from the `components` section are not used anywhere.
 This checks for such scenarios.